Mgmt049/Comicvine-API-scraper-pub/README.md

 ## Technologies
 Project is created with:
+* Python version xxxx
-* Lorem version: 12.3
+* xxxx
-* Ipsum version: 2.33
+* xxxx
-* Ament library version: 999

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it
+These libraries are needed
+pd
+requests
+json
+sys
+os
+datetime
+time
+random
+xlsxwriter

 ```
 $ cd ../lorem